 - Are Muscles Necessary for Boxing?

-Firstly, if you tear up your muscles in any way shape or form, considering that you eat in a surplus, you will build muscle.
-And yes, boxing training tears up your muscles.
+Firstly, if you damage your muscle fibers in any way shape or form, considering that you eat in a surplus, you will build muscle.
+And yes, boxing training damages muscle fibers.
 Right now you might be thinking alright then I can build muscle with boxing and you are tempted to start looking for a boxing gym.
 But hold on a minute or two as there are definitely more things to consider.
 If you don’t have enough knowledge about it you might not achieve your physique goals.

 As some of you already know a lot of boxers don’t just do classic boxing routines (mitt drills, jumping rope, etc.).
 Some of them do plyometric exercises some lift weights…